thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/faq.md

 In addition, it is possible to create MQTT client credentials, granting the ability to authenticate and authorize clients, thereby enhancing the overall security and control of the system.

-## How many clients and messages per second can ThingsBoard MQTT Broker support?
+## How many clients and messages per second can TBMQ support?

-The ThingsBoard MQTT Broker boasts horizontal scalability, meaning it can be expanded seamlessly to accommodate growing demands.
+TBMQ boasts horizontal scalability, meaning it can be expanded seamlessly to accommodate growing demands.
 Each broker, or node, within the cluster possesses identical capabilities and handles a specific subset of the data.
 It's worth noting that the actual performance of the system is contingent upon the specific usage scenario, with factors such as payload size and message rate playing crucial roles in determining the overall efficiency and throughput of the system.
-For a comprehensive understanding of the performance capabilities of the ThingsBoard MQTT Broker, we recommend referring to the dedicated
-[performance test page](/docs/mqtt-broker/reference/performance-tests/).
+For a comprehensive understanding of the performance capabilities of TBMQ, we recommend referring to the dedicated [performance test page](/docs/mqtt-broker/reference/performance-tests/).

-## Where does ThingsBoard MQTT Broker store data?
+## Where does TBMQ store data?

 The data is stored in [PostgreSQL](https://www.postgresql.org/) database and in [Kafka](https://kafka.apache.org/).

-## What license type does ThingsBoard MQTT Broker use?
+## What license type does TBMQ use?

-ThingsBoard MQTT Broker is licensed under Apache 2.0 License.
+TBMQ is licensed under Apache 2.0 License.
 It is free for both personal and commercial usage, and you can deploy it anywhere.

 ## How to get support?